-The Meaning of Contemporary Realism was written in the mid-1950s.
-The Stalinist era had ended, and Lukács, who had been a Communist loyalist since the 1930s, finally felt free to criticize both Stalin and socialist realism as fatally out of touch with the realities of Soviet life.
+The Meaning of Contemporary Realism perfectly illustrates this communist conservatism.
+It was written in the mid-1950s: the Stalinist era had ended, and Lukács, who had been a communist loyalist since the 1930s, finally felt free to criticize both Stalin and socialist realism as fatally out of touch with the realities of Soviet life.
 The purpose of the book is twofold, largely because it is addressed to both Western and Eastern audiences.

-Lukács’s twentieth-century canon will look absurd to the contemporary reader—to prefer Mann to Kafka is certainly arguable, but to elevate Sinclair Lewis over Joyce is, ultimately, not.
+Lukács’s 20th-century canon will look absurd to the contemporary reader.
+To prefer Mann to Kafka is certainly arguable, but to elevate Sinclair Lewis over Joyce is, ultimately, not.
 Admirers of Joyce and Kafka will boggle at Lukács’s insensitivity to their political insight; admirers of Balzac, Tolstoy, and Mann will laugh at his inability to recognize their own perversity.

 What all the culture critics who descend from Hegel and Marx have been unwilling to admit is the notion of art as autonomous (not merely historically interpretable) form.
 And since the peculiar spirit which animates the modern movements in the arts is based on, precisely, the rediscovery of the power (including the emotional power) of the formal properties of art, these critics are poorly situated to come to sympathetic terms with modern works of art, except through their “content.”
 Even form is viewed by the historicist critics as a kind of content.